Who Becomes a Caregiver

 Who Becomes a Caregiver?

-Who do you think becomes a caregiver in the United States?
-Do children plan with their guidance counselors in school to become caregivers one day?
-No. Then, why, and how are there so many caregivers?
 A recent survey by the National Alliance for Caregiving and AARP found that in 2020, 53.0 million adults in the United States provided care to an adult or child with special needs during the previous twelve months.
-That number had increased by almost seventeen percent in the past five years.
-Essentially, one in five American adults is a caregiver now.
-The study also shows that those caregivers’ health is worse than compared to five years ago.
-Other interesting data reported includes:
+That number increased by almost seventeen percent in the past five years.
+With that increase, one in five American adults now serves at least part-time as caregivers.

 - Man = 39% Women = 61%